-\ Market shares and customer numbers: based on own estimates and latest available data.
+^{} Market shares and customer numbers: based on own estimates and latest available data.
 For bank products: average estimated market share for loans and deposits.
 For life insurance: based on premiums.

 In the Central and Eastern European region, the Group focuses on four home countries, being the Czech Republic, the Slovak Republic, Hungary and Bulgaria.
-The main Central and Eastern European entities of the Group in those home markets are United Bulgarian Bank and DZI Insurance in Bulgaria, ČSOB and ČSOB Poist'ovna in the Slovak Republic, ČSOB and ČSOB Pojist'ovna in the Czech Republic, and K&H Bank and K&H Insurance in Hungary.
-At the end of November 2020, the group completed the acquisition of 99.44% of the shares in OTP Banka Slovensko and in October 2021, the company merged with CSOB Bank in Slovakia.
-The group also reached agreement with NN in February 2021 to acquire its Bulgarian pension and life insurance businesses, a move that will enable it to further consolidate its position on its Bulgarian home market.
+The main Central and Eastern European entities of the Group in those home markets are United Bulgarian Bank, KBC Bank Bulgaria (ex-Raiffeisenbank Bulgaria, acquired in 2022) and DZI Insurance in Bulgaria, ČSOB and ČSOB Poist'ovna in the Slovak Republic, ČSOB and ČSOB Pojist'ovna in the Czech Republic, and K&H Bank and K&H Insurance in Hungary.
+The group reached agreement with NN in February 2021 to acquire its Bulgarian pension and life insurance businesses, a move that will enable it to further consolidate its position on its Bulgarian home market.
 That acquisition was completed in July 2021.
 In November 2021, KBC reached agreement on another acquisition in Bulgaria: Raiffeisenbank (Bulgaria), a universal bank in Bulgaria offering private individuals, SMEs and business clients a full range of banking, asset management, leasing and insurance services.
-Upon completion of the transaction (expected later in 2022) - which is currently pending the supervisory authority's approval - the plan is to merge Raiffeisenbank (Bulgaria) and UBB.
-The combined entity will have an estimated market share of 18% in terms of assets and the acquisition will also create ample opportunity for insurance cross-selling with DZI.
-This acquisition is hence not (yet) included in the table above and narratives below.
-In its four home countries, the Group now caters to roughly 8 million customers.
+Upon completion of the transaction (in July 2022, and hence included in the table above) the plan is to merge Raiffeisenbank (Bulgaria) and UBB.
+The acquisition will also create ample opportunity for insurance cross-selling with DZI.

+In its four home countries, the Group now caters to roughly 9 million customers.
 This customer base makes KBC Group one of the larger financial groups in the Central and Eastern European region.
 The Group companies focus on providing clients with a broad area of credit (including mortgage loans), deposit, investment fund and other asset management products, insurance products and other specialised financial products and services.
 As is the case in Belgium, the bricks-and-mortar networks in Central and Eastern Europe are supplemented by electronic channels, such as ATMs, telephone and the internet.
-As regards the updated group strategy, 'Differently: the Next Level', please refer to the previous section on Activities in Belgium.
+As regards the digital first strategy, including the digital assistant Kate, please refer to the previous section on Activities in Belgium.

 The Group's bank-insurance concept has over the past few years been exported to its Central and Eastern European entities.
 In order to be able to do so, KBC Group has built up a second home market in Central and Eastern Europe in insurance.
 KBC Group has an insurance business in every Central and Eastern European home country.
-Contrary to the situation of KBC Group in Belgium, the Group's insurance companies in Central and Eastern Europe operate not only via tied agents (and bank branches) but also via other distribution channels, such as insurance brokers and multi-agents.
+Contrary to the situation of KBC Group in Belgium, the Group's insurance companies in Central and Eastern Europe operate not only via tied agents (and bank branches) but also via other distribution channels, such as insurance brokers and multiagents.

-The Group's estimated market share as at 31 December 2021 (the average of the share of the lending market and the deposit market, see table above) amounted to 20% in the Czech Republic, 11% in the Slovak Republic, 11% in Hungary, and 11% in Bulgaria (rounded figures).
-The Group also has a strong position in the investment fund market in Central and Eastern Europe (estimated at 23% in the Czech Republic, 7% in the Slovak Republic, 12% in Hungary and 10% in Bulgaria) as at 31 December 2021.
-The estimated market shares in insurance are (figures for life and non-life insurance, respectively): Czech Republic: 8% and 9%; Slovak Republic: 3% and 5%; Hungary: 3% and 7%; and Bulgaria: 22% and 12% as at 31 December 2021.
+The Group's estimated market share as at 31 December 2022 (the average of the share of the lending market and the deposit market, see table above) amounted to 21% in the Czech Republic, 12% in the Slovak Republic, 11% in Hungary, and 19% in Bulgaria (rounded figures).
+The Group also has a strong position in the investment fund market in Central and Eastern Europe (estimated at 24% in the Czech Republic, 7% in the Slovak Republic, 11% in Hungary and 13% in Bulgaria) as at 31 December 2022.
+The estimated market shares in insurance are (figures for life and non-life insurance, respectively): Czech Republic: 7% and 9%; Slovak Republic: 2% and 5%; Hungary: 3% and 7%; and Bulgaria: 26% and 12% as at 31 December 2022.